sebastienrousseau/shokunin/README.md

 | ✅ | macOS   | aarch64-apple-darwin | 64-bit macOS (10.7 Lion or later) |
 | ✅ | Windows | aarch64-pc-windows-msvc | 64-bit Windows (7 or later) |

-The [GitHub Actions][11] shows the platforms in which the `Shokunin Static Site Generator` library tests are run.
+The [GitHub Actions][11] shows the platforms in which the Shokunin Static Site Generator (SSG) library tests are run.

 ### Documentation